Are There Dog Olympics?

-Whether your dog is a star athlete or a lap-sitter, the Dog Olympics offer the potential for stardom.
+Whether your dog is a star athlete or a lap-sitter, the Dog Olympics offer the potential for stardom for you and your dog.
 Competitions include a Frisbee toss, a high jump, an owner/dog look-a-like contest, and Best Trick and Longest Tail awards.
-The Olympic Village provides booths where veterinary students can share information with dog owners.
+There is also an Olympic Village that provides booths where veterinary students can share information with dog owners.
 “We make it an opportunity to do some teaching,” says Green.

 The school sets the schedule for the Olympics once it knows the football schedule.
-Simply search for “N.C.
+Search for “N.C.
 State” and “Dog Olympics” online this summer to learn the date and more information.